lemquan/GSP/spark_vagrant/README.md

 This is a tutorial to show how to install Apache Spark and integrate with IPython notebooks in Vagrant.
 With the release of 4.0>, IPython was deprecated such that Jupyter would be used as the main kernel.
 However, using Spark on Jupyter is still not straight forward with instructions.
+These instructions are for a single instance on Vagrant as such we will not be using Hadoop.

 ## Prerequisites